Digestive Health & Gut Microbiome

 You are what you digest and absorb

 You’ve probably heard the old saying, “You are what you eat,” but I’d like to add to that and say, “You are what you digest and absorb.”
-If you’re eating healthy foods and wondering why you are still experiencing bloating or lack of energy, look to your digestion.
+If you’re eating healthy foods and wondering why you are still experiencing bloating or lack of energy, look to your digestive health.
 Your body may be working hard to break foods down, but just cannot assimilate the nutrients.

 What causes poor digestion and absorption?